Volume Two

 "Hm?
 Oh~…"

-Claude, looking a little hesitant, scratched his head and opened his mouth.
+Looking a little hesitant, Claude scratched his head and opened his mouth.

-"I don't know what you and Bard have done until now."
+"I don't know what you and Bard have done up till now."

 "… Mm."

-Just by seeing the way they carried themselves and how strong they were, he could tell that they'd done dangerous things.
+Just from the way they carried themselves and how strong they were, he could tell they'd been involved in dangerous things.

-"But whatever you guys did do, you two are now part of the branch's personnel.
+"But whatever you guys did, you two are part of the branch's staff now.
 You don't have to do things like this anymore."

 "…"